 $.fn.axZm.zoomSwitchQuick API offers a way to switch between a set of two or more images quickly and without losing the zoom state.

-Such kind of switching works only if the images are exact same size.
+Such kind of switching works only if the images are the same size.

-With some tweaks you can add switching not just to an UI element but also e.g. to keyboard key (see source code).
+With some tweaks, you can add images changing functionality not just to the UI element but also, e.g. to keyboard key (see source code).

 $.fn.axZm.loadAjaxSet API method.